krishna12572/Budget-calculator/README.md

 User-Friendly GUI: A clean and intuitive interface built with Tkinter — no terminal needed.

 ✅How It Works

-Open the application.
+1.Open the application.

-Enter the amount and category of your transaction.
+2.Enter the amount and category of your transaction.

-Click Add Income or Add Expense.
+3.Click Add Income or Add Expense.

-Your transaction will be recorded, and the summary will update instantly.
+4.Your transaction will be recorded, and the summary will update instantly.

-Your total balance is always displayed at the top.
+5.Your total balance is always displayed at the top.

 ⚙️Setup

 Make sure you have Python 3 installed.

-Install Tkinter (usually included with Python).
+1.Install Tkinter (usually included with Python).

-Run the script:
+2.Run the script:

 python finance_tracker.py

-The app will create a JSON file for the day automatically to save your transactions.
+3.The app will create a JSON file for the day automatically to save your transactions.

 📸Screenshot